DavidBK/shampoo/Node/Basics.md

 - `for await...of`
 - `return await` in async function

-### Promise combinator functions
+### Promise functions

-Promise [combinator](https://dev.to/gcanti/functional-design-combinators-14pn) functions help us work with arrays of promises.
+The `Promise` class has [static](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/static) [combinator](https://dev.to/gcanti/functional-design-combinators-14pn) functions that help us work with arrays of promises.

 #### Promise.all()